fzaninotto/uptime/README.md

 Currently supported plugins:

  * `console`: log pings and events in the console in real time
+ * `email`: notify events (up, down pause) by email

+You can customize plugins using the YAML configuration.

 You can add your own plugins under the `plugins` directory.
 A plugin is simply a module with a public `init()` method.
 For instance, if you had to recreate a simple version of the `console` plugin, you could write it as follows: